dotnet/AspNetCore.Docs/aspnetcore/mvc/views/razor.md

 Component references (`@ref`) provide a way to reference a component instance so that you can issue commands to that instance.
 For more information, see <xref:blazor/components/index#capture-references-to-components>.

+::: moniker-end

+::: moniker range=">= aspnetcore-6.0"

 ### `@typeparam`

 *This scenario only applies to Razor components (.razor).*

+The `@typeparam` directive declares a [generic type parameter](/dotnet/csharp/programming-guide/generics/generic-type-parameters) for the generated component class.
+Generic types with [`where`](/dotnet/csharp/language-reference/keywords/where-generic-type-constraint) type constraints are supported.

+For more information, see the following articles:

+* <xref:blazor/components/index#generic-type-parameter-support>
+* <xref:blazor/components/templated-components>

+::: moniker-end

+::: moniker range="< aspnetcore-6.0 > aspnetcore-3.0"

+### `@typeparam`

+*This scenario only applies to Razor components (.razor).*

-The `@typeparam` directive declares a generic type parameter for the generated component class.
-For more information, see <xref:blazor/components/templated-components>.
+The `@typeparam` directive declares a [generic type parameter](/dotnet/csharp/programming-guide/generics/generic-type-parameters) for the generated component class.

+For more information, see the following articles:

+* <xref:blazor/components/index#generic-type-parameter-support>
+* <xref:blazor/components/templated-components>

 ::: moniker-end